Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 Fix: The order in which you add objects to the world determines the z-index.
 Adding the foreground image of the compactor after the polystyrene blocks allows the blocks to appear behind the image, giving the desired 3D effect.

+Problem: when user creates a polystyrene block, they appear in-front of the images, giving no 3D effect.
+Fix: use add to world method within the polystyrene creation function and re-add the images on each call.

 ## Deployment to Github Pages

 ## Clone